Offered by the Committee on Higher Degrees in Public Policy

 Program of Study

-Students advance to the oral general examination after passing their doctoral coursework and written qualifying examinations.
+Students advance to the oral general examination after passing their doctoral coursework.
 A primary field of substantive interest and a secondary field that may be a disciplinary or methodological area are examined at the end of the second year in residence.

 Prospectus and Dissertation